nhsconnect/gpconnect/pages/development/development_api_volume_and_performance.md

 Suppliers of provider solutions are expected to undertake provider-led V&P testing of their solutions.

 ### V&P testing model ###
-Suppliers SHALL submit for review a high level V&P testing model document that covers the stages of testing, details of the environment and how they intend to test.
+Suppliers SHALL submit for review a high-level V&P testing model document that covers the stages of testing, details of the environment and how they intend to test.

 Suppliers' test approaches SHOULD include a LOAD and a RAMP test and ideally a SOAK test.
 Suppliers SHALL supply comprehensive results of the test including timings for round-trip API call/response against the message sizes used and the TPS at the time of the request was made.